 For a federal student loan, you must complete filling the Free Application for Federal Student Aid (FAFSA).
 The FAFSA application will let you know about which financial aid program you're eligible for, according to your school and state.
 You can determine the aid that you receive.
 You can be eligible for these only if you have completed filling out the FAFSA.

 You are required to complete and submit the application every year to be eligible for federal aid and if your situation has not changed and you still require the need for financial assistance.

 It is available every year on October 1st and the submission deadline changes depending on the schools and states.
 It's always a good idea to get it done as soon as possible each year.

 source - pexels.com

 Where Federal student loans don't require a co-signer or a guarantor for the debt that you take, you are qualified for most of the federal loans even if you had a poor credit score.
 The foremost important eligibility for the loan is that you should be attending a college.

 How to apply for Federal student loans for college?

 Applying for a federal student loan is free.
 To enter into it, you are required to fill out the Free Application for Federal Student Aid (FAFSA).
 In addition to the student loans they provide, you will be eligible for other perks such as grants or work-study, based on the information you provide in the form.

-The simplest and quickest way to get a file the FAFSA is through online mode.
+The simplest and quickest way to file the FAFSA is through online mode.
 The application will take 3-5 days to process.
 You can also apply for it via mail through a paper-based application which takes 7-10 days to get it processed.
 It is important to note that the application process is free.

 What happens after the submission of FAFSA?